 2. Wild horses and miles of wild shoreline in Maryland

 There’s no room for boredom at the majestic Assateague Island National Seashore.
-Children love the touch tank at the visitor’s center.
-Kiting, kayaking, swimming and marveling at the horses who inhabit the island are favorite daytime activities here.
+Kiting, kayaking, swimming and marveling at the wild horses who inhabit the island are favorite daytime activities here.
 After dark, grab your flashlights and scout for ghost crabs.

 Camping at Assateague is modern yet rustic.
 There are clean bathrooms, outdoor showers and fire pits, and you can replenish supplies by day in nearby Berlin.
 Try to reserve a site with drive-up parking on the Atlantic side.
 Bayside sites are more protected, but less scenic.
-(Sites start at $30/night, in addition to the park entry fee.)
+Advance reservations are required March 15 through November 15.
+(Sites start at $30/night, in addition to the park entry fee, and there is a 50% discount for campers with Golden Age, Interagency Senior, Golden Access or Interagency Access passports.)

 3. Beachcomb and eat local in Michigan

-Lower waters in Lake Michigan may have turned this one-time island into a peninsula, but the shores at Fisherman’s Island State Park are as lovely as ever.
+When the water level is low in Lake Michigan Fisherman’s Island turns into a peninsula, but the shores at Fisherman’s Island State Park are as lovely as ever.
 Comb the beaches for fragments of petrified coral known as Petoskey stones.
 Stroll among the wooded dunes.
 Relax into a sunset over Lake Michigan.
-In summer and fall, pick up fruits, veggies and handmade bread at the Charlevoix Farmers Market and check out the Live on the Lake free summer concert series.
+In summer and fall, pick up fruits, veggies and handmade bread at the Charlevoix Farmers Market and check out First Fridays in downtown Charlevoix (just 4 miles away), where families can enjoy giveaways, food from local restaurants, shopping, live music and kid-friendly activities.

 The campground is rustic, but beachside campsites fill up fast, so reserve early.
 (Sites start at $17/night.)

 4. Cool off in Washington State

 The Washington coast is known for mist-shrouded heaps of driftwood and gorgeous forested bluffs.
-You’ll find all three at First, Second and Third beaches, just outside La Push on the Olympic Peninsula.
+You’ll find all three at First, Second and Third beaches, just outside La Push on the Olympic Peninsula (check road and trail closures carefully before setting out as recent landslides have caused some damage).

 Introduce your children to the life of tide pools, explore the sea stacks and watch for sea lions, otters and whales.
 Then, sit back to relish the changing light.
 Waters are brisk year-round, so bring warm clothes if you plan to swim.